 2. Tools Geared Toward Collaboration

 Project management tools are specifically designed for project team communication/sharing and tend to have more collaboration options for your team’s projects.
 Asana is a great example of a collaboration-driven tool that keeps teams connected and drive project goals forward seamlessly amongst multiple team members.
-This tool is free up to 15 users, making it perfect for small businesses.
+This tool is free for up to 15 users, making it perfect for small businesses.

 Expect the focus of collaborative tools to be slightly narrow, however.
 One might be great for scheduling, while another is excellent for file-sharing—rarely will you find a jack-of-all-trades software in this category, and if you do, don’t expect it to be particularly powerful or customizable.
 As a small team, those are things to keep in mind when it’s time to scale.